-GOAL 2: TRANSPORTATION STANDARDS AND REGULATORY FRAMEWORK Establish and maintain specified transportation multimodal level of service (LOS) standards and regulatory framework, including non-regulatory LOS standards, land development regulations, and transportation maps, to optimize quality of life and to ensure that transportation infrastructure will be available for the existing and planned population.
+GOAL 2: TRANSPORTATION STANDARDS AND REGULATORY-FRAMEWORK Establish and maintain specified transportation multimodal level of service (LOS) standards and regulatory framework, including non-regulatory LOS standards, land development regulations, and transportation maps, to optimize quality of life and to ensure that transportation infrastructure will be available for the existing and planned population.
+LOS standards established pursuant to this Goal are non-regulatory, and compliance with these standards is not a requirement or consideration for development permitting, including rezoning.
+[Comment: This clarification was a very important part of one of the Horizon Council's adopted policy recommendations.]

 OBJECTIVE 2.1: General Standards.
 Establish non-regulatory multimodal LOS standards on county and state transportation facilities within Lee County.
+Cooperate with

-Cooperate with municipalities on the facilities maintained by Lee County within the municipalities and with FDOT on state transportation facilities.
+Attachment 1 for CPA2011-13 February 14, 2014 Page 6 of 38 municipalities on the facilities maintained by Lee County within the municipalities and with FDOT on state transportation facilities.

 POLICY 2.1.1: LOS "E" is the minimum acceptable LOS for principal and minor arterials, and major collectors on county-maintained transportation facilities.
 Level of service standards for the State Highway System during peak travel hours are "D" in urbanized areas and "C" outside urbanized areas.
 Meeting the standard will be determined in an inventory of county-maintained arterials and major collectors.
 The LOS determination will be reported in an inventory through an assessment evaluation of all transportation modes including transit, pedestrian, bicycle, and motor vehicle.
+[Comment: The following sentences were NOT a part of the draft element that the Horizon Council reviewed and are troubling.
+They are essentially non-regulatory regulatory LOS requirements.
+It is unclear how these requirements will be applied at zoning and DO stages, and they shift to the private sector the responsibility for monitoring and reporting.
+For how long?
+To what extent?
+At what cost?
+The responsibility for site-related improvements is already established in the Plan and LDRs.
+I would suggest that the following two sentences be deleted.
 Land development regulations for private development may include non-regulatory LOS reporting requirements for monitoring, planning and capital improvement processes.
 Land Development Regulations may require site-related improvements based on LOS analysis.
 The minimum acceptable LOS on Pine Island Road between Burnt Store Road and Stringfellow Road is "D" on annual average peak hour and "E" on a peak season, peak hour basis.

-POLICY 2.1.2: The measurement of LOS will be based on the priority of travel modes indicated in Table 1 based on the transportation facility functional classification and whether the street-corridor, segment or intersection is identified in a land use category on the Future Land Use Map 4 as a mixed-use, urban, economic and job center, suburban, or rural area.
+POLICY 2.1.2: The measurement of LOS will be based on the priority of travel modes indicated in Table 1 based on the transportation facility functional classification and whether the street corridor, segment or intersection is identified in a land use category on the Future Land Use Map + as a mixed use, urban, economic and job center, suburban, or rural area.
 By 2015, evaluate an alternative multimodal level of service LOS methodology that relies primarily on non-vehicular modes of transportation in designated areas in cooperation with the MPO as part of the Long Range Transportation Plan Update.